JD Vance

-James David Vance (born James Donald Bowman, (Note: Vance was named James Donald Bowman at birth.
+James David Vance (born James Donald Bowman; (Note: Vance was named James Donald Bowman at birth.
 Afterward, he was adopted by his mother's third husband and had his name changed to James David Hamel.
 In April 2013, he adopted his maternal grandparents' surname of Vance.)
-August 2, 1984) is an American politician and author who is the 50th vice president of the United States.
-A member of the Republican Party, he represented Ohio in the United States Senate from 2023 to 2025.
+August 2, 1984) is an American politician, author, and venture capitalist serving as the 50th vice president of the United States.
+A member of the Republican Party, he represented the state of Ohio in the United States Senate from 2023 to 2025.

-Born and raised in Middletown, Ohio, Vance enlisted in the U.S. Marine Corps in 2003 and was a military journalist throughout his four-year tenure until 2007.
+Vance was born and raised in Middletown, Ohio, and grew up in an unstable, low-income family.
+After graduating from Middletown High School, he enlisted in the U.S. Marine Corps in 2003, and served as a military journalist in public affairs until 2007.
 He earned a bachelor's degree from Ohio State University and a Juris Doctor from Yale Law School.
-After briefly working as a corporate lawyer, Vance became a venture capitalist at Peter Thiel's Mithril Capital.
-In 2016, he published Hillbilly Elegy, a bestselling memoir that brought him national attention.
+After a brief career in corporate law, he worked for Peter Thiel's venture capital firm Mithril Capital.